-- To shut off power to the robot system, pull out the power plug from the power source.
+■ To shut off power to the robot system, pull out the power plug from the power source.
 Be sure to connect the AC power cable to a power receptacle.
+DO NOT connect it directly to a factory power source.

+■ Do not insert or pull out the motor connectors while the power to the robot system

-DO NOT connect it directly to a factory power source. - Before performing any replacement procedure, turn OFF the Controller and related equipment, and then pull out the power plug from the power source.
+■ Before performing any replacement procedure, turn OFF the Controller and related equipment, and then pull out the power plug from the power source.
 Performing any replacement procedure with the power ON is extremely hazardous and may result in electric shock and/or malfunction of the robot system.